 - Biographical Info feature

-For more information, visit the plugin page here: WordPress Plugin – Hide User Profile Fields
+To learn more, visit the plugin page here: Hide User Profile Fields

 Congratulations!
-You have just learned how to edit your user profile in WordPress.
+You have now learned how to change your user profile in WordPress.